eel87/tv-discovery-app/README.md

 ---
 I chose to use Ruby on Rails for my project because I am familiar with it, and have the most experience running tests with RSpec.
 I also wanted to build the app using the MVC architecture and again, I have the most experience with this using Rails.
 I used Bootstrap for styling my page for ease of mobile friendliness.

 If I had more time, I would have included full accessibility to screen readers using WAI-ARIA.
-This is something that is very important to me and unfortunetly didn't have time to implement fully.
+This is something that is very important to me and unfortunately didn't have time to implement fully.
 I also would've implemented tests for the Views pages in my app.
 I began the process but ultimately didn't have enough time to implement what was necessary.
+I also would've included a button to return to the home page from the `shows/id` details page.